 Content Distribution Benchmarks: 10 Individuals

 From these benchmarks, it’s interesting to dissect some traffic strategies but also assess risk levels for those strategies.
 For two channels content producers own, email and direct, the average for all 10 is a healthy 42.39%.
 Algorithm updates from Google and Facebook still wouldn’t kill the ability to keep the servers running.
 It would still be painful but not deadly.
 Individual content producers should aim for at least 30% in direct traffic.
-That starts from establishing a brand.
-Position the content based on what’s not being produced.
+This starts by establishing a brand.
+Create your Position based on content not being produced–find your uncontested space.
 And find profitable distribution to capture ongoing direct traffic.

 Out of the entire list, Ryan Holiday has the least risk.
 Not only has he captured a healthy direct traffic, but he leads the way in referral traffic.
 Assuming Facebook and Google both decided tomorrow not to include his content in any link.
 His relationships with Thought Catalog and The Observer probably won’t end unless he stops producing content.
 Those two sites, along with his DailyStoic site would continue sending hundreds of visitors each month.
 On top of the referral traffic he earns, his email list continues to send a larger than average amount of visitors each month.
 Ryan Holiday has the most control of the list of content producers.